Nitrokey/nethsm/docs/system-design.md

 R-Backup

 : A user account with this _Role_ has access to the operations required to initiate a system backup only.

+## Tags {#sec-dd-t}

+To enable a fine-grained access control of key usage operations, Operator user accounts can get assigned a list of _Tags_ granting them access to restricted keys.

+_Tags_ are managed by Administrator users:

+- Keys can be subject to a restriction list: a set of _Tags_ in which **one** of them need to be matched for the key to be used.
+- Operator users get assigned a set of _Tags_ enabling them the use of the corresponding keys.
+It can be read but not modified by the user.

 ## Encryption Architecture {#sec-dd-ea}